Obidiemekpo/dataacademy-labs/infra/README.md

 The RBAC module configures the following permissions:

 - Data Factory has Storage Blob Data Contributor access to the Storage Account
-- Data Factory has Storage Blob Data Owner access to ADLS Gen2
+- Data Factory has Storage Blob Data Owner access to the Storage Account (for ADLS Gen2)
 - Data Factory has access to Key Vault secrets

+Note:
-Note: SQL Server admin access needs to be configured manually through the Azure Portal or using a different approach.
+- SQL Server admin access needs to be configured manually through the Azure Portal or using a different approach.
+- For ADLS Gen2 permissions, we assign roles at the Storage Account level rather than the filesystem level, as the filesystem ID is not a valid scope for role assignments.

 ## Configuration with terraform.tfvars